JamShan/opengl-tutorials/ports/opengl-tutorial.org/readme.md

-# D2 Port of opengl-tutorial.org
+# D2 Port of opengl-tutorial.org (work in progress)

 The [opengl-tutorial.org] project is a set of C++ tutorials covering OpenGL v3.3+.

-The included D [port][opengl-tutorial-port] contains all of the code samples which have been ported into D.
+The included D [port][opengl-tutorial-port] contains the code samples which have been ported into D.

 ## Dependencies